-I am pleased to present this Annual Report on behalf of the Board of Bowls England.
+I am pleased to present this, my final Annual Report, on behalf of the Board of Bowls England.

-In addition to Coach Bowls, we continue to work closely with the EIBA in a number of areas including safeguarding and facilities, and it is evident that both organisations benefit from the sharing of resources and skills, particularly within our respective staff teams.
+The past year has also seen Bowls England and the English Indoor Bowling Association Ltd (EIBA) take responsibility for Coach Bowls.
+We continue to work closely with the EIBA in a number of other areas including safeguarding and facilities, and it is evident that both organisations benefit from the sharing of resources and skills, particularly within our respective staff teams.

-Looking back, an early highlight of 2018 was the annual Bowls England Week at Potters Resort in Norfolk.
-We continue to invest resources into supporting the week so that it ‘stands out’ from the many other breaks offered at Potters Resort during the year.
+Looking back to the 2019 season, and an early highlight was the annual Bowls England Week at Potters Resort in Norfolk.
 The event provides an excellent opportunity to meet with our members, including many who do not have regular contact with Bowls England, and to pass on practical coaching advice to help players to improve their game at one of the many ‘masterclass’ sessions.
-The event also generates significant commission‐based income for Bowls England.
+It also generates significant commission‐based income for Bowls England.

-The National Championships in August were once again widely regarded as a success.
-I must take this opportunity to thank all those who contributed to the event with particular reference to the staff team, volunteers (including markers and umpires) and Warwick District Council without whose efforts the 30 days would just not be possible.
+The National Championships in August were once again widely regarded as a success, with more than 3,000 participants competing for the 34 national titles on offer – and a total of 1,401 matches.
+I must take this opportunity to thank all those who contributed to the event with particular reference to the Staff and Presidential Team, volunteers (including markers and umpires) and Warwick District Council without whose efforts the 30 days would just not be possible.

 As with many sports, volunteers continue to provide the backbone of bowls at all levels, and I must thank each and every one of you for your efforts – whether that be as a green keeper, administrative officer, umpire, coach or any other role.
 In recognition of the sport’s reliance on volunteers, Bowls England has been delighted to make funding available to clubs and individual members in support of their attendance on recognised courses including safeguarding, greens maintenance and coaching.
 We will endeavour to increase this provision over the coming years, subject to available resource.